What our customers say...

 What is provided on board?

 All of our boats have cooking and cleaning equipment, as well as plates, glasses, cutlery etc. We provide bed linen and pillows.
-Towels are also provided on the basis of one bath towel per person and one boats page.
+Towels are also provided on the basis of one bath towel per person and one hand towel per bathroom.
 Full inventories for each boat can be accessed by clicking on the boat that you would like to look at.

 Is there 240v to charge mobile phones and tablets?